oditynet/oomkiller/README.md

 # oomkiller
-Simple oom killer of bad process :) .
+Simple oom killer of bad process :)

+For analitics it is used cpu used (ver 0.2.1).
+(Nice for situation then oom_score = 0)

 Scan mem every 50 ms and kill process at signal( -9 )

 process have nice -15